 The seasonal menu is filled with plenty of healthy and fresh breakfast options that sit amongst your classic can’t-go-wrongs, enter eggs bene.
 For a yummy and light option, we can’t resist the strawberries and cream bircher with strawberry, rhubarb pomegranate chia jam and coconut yoghurt whip (bonus, it’s vegan) or for something a little more indulgent try the trifle pancakes...
 Merry Christmas.
 Team your breakfast with a fresh juice, smoothie or a speciality latte—but first, coffee!

 Vudu Cafe & Larder

-Located in the heart of Queenstown with seating overlooking the picturesque Lake Wakatipu, Vudu Larder has a cult following and is probably already on your radar.
-The breakfast options are extensive, so order an Allpress coffee while perusing the menu.
-Whether you’re after something nutritious or decadent, you won’t be disappointed.
-If you’re craving something sweet, the chai spiced pancakes are delicious as is the custard brioche French toast.
-Savoury staples include the creamy vegan mushrooms and the agria and brussel hash.
+Located in the heart of Queenstown with seating overlooking the picturesque Lake Wakatipu, Vudu Larder has a cult following and is no doubt already on your breakfast radar.
+The food options are extensive, so order an Allpress coffee while you peruse the menu.

 Now that you're fortified by a hearty meal, check out everything there is to do in Queenstown.